-Are Mini-Splits Worth the Cost?
+Is Mini-Split Installation Worth the Cost?

-- Areas you don’t visit very regularly.
+- Spaces you aren’t in very regularly.

-- Rooms with hot and cold spots.
+- Spaces with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Specialists Can Handle All Your Mini-Split Installation Needs
+Our Specialists Can Take Care of All Your Mini-Split Installation Needs